cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 ### The Results

-In this case it failed, desipte enabling the "Server Side Retry" Feature.
+**In this case it failed, despite enabling the "Server Side Retry" Feature.**

-Timed-out at 60-seconds.
+**Timed-out at 60-seconds.**

+**Server Side Retry functionality worked to some degree**

 2,681 of the 10,000 documents were deleted.

+Be sure to add Exception-handling logic to your code to handle all Cosmos DB IO.

 ---